michelderooij/Convert-DistributionGroup/README.md

 ### About

-For more information on this script, as well as usage and examples, see the related blog article, [Exchange v15 Unattended Setup](https://eightwone.com/2013/02/18/exchange-2013-unattended-installation-script/).
+For more information on this script, as well as usage and examples, see the help.

 ## License